 Martel announced that a decision will be made by June about TLT EMS.
 The options to discuss are limited ALS, advanced ALS or privatization.
 March 1, 2018 will be a public invited meeting to give information about cost of each option.
 Things to discuss are competitive wages for our EMS, health benefits etc. Martel distributed the letter dated 2-8-18 announcing the meeting.
 Please submit comments to the board in writing regarding this, or anything regarding mil increases to Kathy, Sharon or Alan to distribute to other board members.
 Please encourage public participation and spread the word.
 Budget for 2018 is being settled by the board in March.

-Martel also commented to the PC that while writing the fence zoning ordinance t keep it simple.
-State and maintain the intent, and let the ZBA hanle and dig into individual cases and not get caught up on the “what ifs”.
+Martel also commented to the PC that while writing the fence zoning ordinance keep it simple.
+State and maintain the intent, and let the ZBA handle and dig into individual cases and not get caught up on the “what ifs”.

 3. Consideration of Agenda: